Learn how to make these Anthropologie Trinket and Treasure Knock-offs for a fraction of the price of the originals!

 Makes me wonder what I could get for mine.

-If you liked this project (and made it all the way through my smart-mouthed narration), I’d love it if you’d stop by Five days…5 ways, my humble blogging abode, and check out the other hijinks we get up to!
+If you liked this project (and made it all the way through my smart-mouthed narration), I’d love it if you’d stop by M is for Mama, my humble blogging abode, and check out the other hijinks we get up to!

 Hope to see you soon!